arestivo/slides/markdown/php.md

 ```php
 array list ( mixed $var1 [, mixed $... ] )
 ```
-Used to assign a list of variables in one operation.
-This is not really a function, but a language construct.
+Used to assign a list of variables in one operation; not really a function but a language construct.

 ```php
 $values = array('John', 45, 'Bicycle');